dbddv01/GPT2Explorer/README.md

   1. Unpack the GPT2-Explorer folder from the .zip file on your pc, where you want, then, you must also

-  2. Add the content of https://bellard.org/nncp/gpt2tc-2020-07-25.tar.gz to the GPT2-Explorer folder.
+  2. Download and Add the content of https://bellard.org/nncp/gpt2tc-2020-07-25.tar.gz to the GPT2-Explorer folder.

   3. Download the available small model https://bellard.org/nncp/gpt2tc-117M.tar.gz and place the gpt2_117M.bin file into the GPT2-Explorer folder